hemsmalli5/test/README.md

          into a training data and test data in ML.
 The code test_size = 0.2 suggests that the test data should be 20% of the datasets

          and the rest should be training data.

+4. Explanation of model choice, including limitations and benefits.

+         Since we mainly analysis the customer perference on movies'generes, we use classficatin models.

+         We choose over three machine learning models -- logistic regression, classic decision trees and random forest trees models.

+         a).
+         logistic regression benefits: logistic regression has many benefits, as it is easier to implement, interpret, and very efficient to train,

+         moreover, the logistic regression model is less inclined to over-fitting but it can overfit in high demensional datasets. since we have 19

+         generes and it is high demensional datasets, we choose to use logistical regression model.

+         logistic regression limitations: The major limitation of Logistic Regression is the assumption of linearity between the dependent variable

+         and the independent variables. it can only be used to predict discrete functions.
+Hence, the dependent variable of Logistic Regression is

+         bound to the discrete number set.

+         b).

+         random forest model regression advantages:

+         it creates as many as trees on the subset of the data and combines the output of all the trees.
+In

+         this ways. it reduces overfitting problem in decision trees and also reduces the variance and therefore imporves the accuracy.

+         random forest model regression disadvantages:

+         1. Complexity: Random Forest creates a lot of trees (unlike only one tree in case of decision tree) and combines their outputs.
+This algorithm
+         requires much more computational power and resources.

+         2. Longer Training Period: Random Forest require much more time to train as compared to decision trees as it generates a lot of trees

+         (instead of one tree in case of decision tree) and makes decision on the majority of votes.

 Presentation: